Perusahaan Listrik Negara: Capacity and organisation

-At the end of 2015, the PLN's total generating capacity (produced by a many different plants across Indonesia) was estimated at around 34,262 MW.
+At the end of 2015, PLN's total generating capacity (produced by a many different plants across Indonesia) was estimated at around 34,262 MW.
 Throughout 2016, PLN planned to boost its installed generation capacity by 1,932 MW.

 Main indicators have been increasing along with overall economic growth in Indonesia although the growth of revenue per unit sold (Rp/kWh) has been slow:

 Source: Indonesian Statistics Bureau, Statistik Indonesia (annual publication: various years), Jakarta, and Statistik PLN (annual publication; various years), Jakarta.

 Source: Calculated from previous table.
 Growth = annual production growth.
-Capacity utilisation = kWh generated per kW of generation capacity (theoretical maximum load at 100% capacity = 8,760); calculations assume that there is 4,200 MW of generating capacity in the independent power producers which sell electricity to the PLN.
-Labor productivity = Total GWh generated per employee in the PLN.
+Capacity utilisation = kWh generated per kW of generation capacity (theoretical maximum load at 100% capacity = 8,760); calculations assume that there is 4,200 MW of generating capacity in the independent power producers which sell electricity to PLN.
+Labor productivity = Total GWh generated per employee in PLN.
 Losses = sales as a % of production.

-The Indonesian Government, and the senior management of the PLN, are officially committed to ongoing reforms designed to improve the efficiency of operations of the electricity supply sector in Indonesia.
+The Indonesian Government, and the senior management of PLN, are officially committed to ongoing reforms designed to improve the efficiency of operations of the electricity supply sector in Indonesia.
 Performance indicators show some significant improvements in certain key measures in recent years (see previous table on Performance indicators).
 However, the overall reform process is often slow, hampered by the fact that the environment within which the state-owned PLN operates is closely regulated and often politicised.

 Management

-The PLN is Indonesia's second-largest state company by assets.
-The top-level management, headed by the president director, reports to a government-appointed board.
-The board and the PLN management in turn report to the Minister of State-Owned Companies.
-President directors of PLN since 1979 have been as follows:
+PLN is Indonesia's second-largest state company by assets.
+The top-level management, headed by the President Director, reports to a government-appointed board.
+The board and PLN management in turn report to the Minister of State-Owned Companies.
+President Directors of PLN since 1979 have been as follows: